itdxer/neupy/site/2015/09/21/password_recovery.rst

 .. contents::

-At this tutorial we are going to build a simple neural network that will recover password from a broken one.
+IN this tutorial we are going to build a simple neural network that will recover password from a broken one.
-If you don't familiar with a :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` algorithm, you can read :ref:`this tutorial <discrete-hopfield-network>`.
+If you aren't familiar with a :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` algorithm, you can read :ref:`this tutorial <discrete-hopfield-network>`.

-Before run all experiments, we need to set up ``seed`` parameter to make all results reproducible.
+Before running all experiments, we need to set up ``seed`` parameter to make all results reproducible.
 But you can test code without it.

 .. code-block:: python